Shoes and shorts is all Robert Knox needs for a good run based on time intervals once reserved for Olympic athletes

 Runner Robert Knox is taking his outdoor running inside, to the state of the art facilities at Mount Royal University during the month of February as temperatures remain at record lows.

-According to a comparative study conducted by the University of Brighton, the energy cost of running outdoors exerts the same as you would on a treadmill by elevating the system’s incline to 1%, which runners can change for a better workout.
+According to a comparative study conducted by the University of Brighton, the energy cost of running outdoors exerts the same as you would on a treadmill by elevating the system’s incline to 1 per cent, which runners can change for a better workout.

 When you’re seeking results from your workouts, it’s about how far you want to push your body to its limits.
 As opposed to the environmental factors you choose to work out in.
 For post-secondary student Knox, 21, timing is key for a successful run.